Artist, blogger, freelance writer. Experiences include art, DIY, gardening, storm-spotting, caregiving, farming, reading, and kid wranglin'.

 - Removes residual polish for a healthier gleam

 - Requires less product than Pledge or store brands

 - Smells wonderful

-Totally Awesome lives up to its name as a great general purpose cleaner.
+Totally Awesome lives up to its name as a great general-purpose cleaner.
 Like Mean Green, it is primarily a de-greaser, so it is ideal for kitchen cleanup after frying foods.
-A standard size bottle will cost less than $3.
-Amazon carries the refill jugs by case which can save a quite a few dollars over the year.
+A standard-size bottle will cost less than $3.
+Amazon carries the refill jugs by the case which can save a quite a few dollars over the year.